altomator/Image_Retrieval/README.md

 #### Image recognition

-Various APIs can be tested and their results be requested within the web app thanks to the CBIR criteria (see screen capture below).
+Various APIs or open sources frameworks can be tested and their results be requested within the web app thanks to the CBIR criteria (see screen capture below).

 ##### IBM Watson